-interruption means the temporary unavailability of supply from the distribution network to a customer, but does not include disconnection under clause 16.
+Interruption means the temporary unavailability of supply between a distribution network and a customer, but does not include disconnection under clause 16.

 large customer means a business customer to whom peak demand of not less than 500kVa, or consumption of not less than 160MWh per annum is distributed, supplied or sold for commercial or industrial purposes.